 It isn’t only these things though, it’s also the fact that children can’t easily control the radiation exposures around them, those are usually decided by the parents.

 In fact, a 2008 study called “Prenatal and Postnatal Exposure” found that out of the 13,000 children who were surveyed, children whose mother’s used their cell phones more were more likely to have a variety of behavioral problems.

 Another study in 2002 found that excessive cell phone use could possibly be linked to increased risks of miscarriage or birth defects.

 one of the hard things about evaluating how EMF radiation affects us and our children, and why it affects us, is understanding the regulatory levels that are meant to protect us.

-However, these limits are based mostly on the heating affect of this radiation.
-However, we now know that even the non-ionizing, or non-heating, portion of EMF radiation can still have many health affects.
+However, these limits are based mostly on the heating effect of this radiation.
+However, we now know that even the non-ionizing, or non-heating, a portion of EMF radiation can still have many health effects.

 In 2015 the California Medical Association called for stricter regulation, stating that:

 “Whereas peer-reviewed research has demonstrated adverse biological effects of wireless EMF including single and double-stranded DNA breaks, creation of reactive oxygen species, immune dysfunction, cognitive processing effects, stress protein synthesis in the brain, altered brain development, sleep, and memory disturbances, ADHD, abnormal behavior, sperm dysfunction, and brain tumors.”

 There are also potentially increased cancer risks from too much EMF exposure.